Add CMS Element

 },

-That is all about what is required to register your CMS element.
-As a best practice, it is recommended to create a constant for the CMS element name and the publishing key.
-This makes it easier to maintain and keep track of changes.
-The publishing key can be predefined since the name must be a combination of CMS element name and the __config-element suffix as shown above.
+As a best practice, use a constant for the CMS element name and the publishing key.
+The publishing key must be the element name followed by the __config-element suffix.

 Templates and communication with the Administration

-The remaining files are the components inside the views folder.
-As with typical CMS element loading, create a folder with the full component name containing three files as shown below:
+The remaining files are the Vue single-file components inside the views folder.
+Create a folder with the full component name containing three files as shown below:

 views